Get the latest strategies to protect your revenue in your inbox

 Ideas & Non-tangible works

-To be protected under copyright, a creation has to be tangible meaning it must exist in a consumable way.
+To be protected under copyright, a creation has to be tangible.
+This means it must exist in a consumable way.
 For this reason, ideas are not protected by copyright.

 A photograph, for example, is copyright protected, but not the concept of the photo, like its location or subject.
 The same goes for a novel; the actual manuscript is protected, but the plot is an idea that is legal for anyone to use and make their own.